browserengineering/book/book/animations.md

 different surfaces.
 But it's not quite just subtrees, because multiple nested DOM nodes could be simultaneously animating, and we can't put the same subtree in two different surfaces.
-We *could* potentially handle cases like this by making a tree of `skia.Surface` object.
+We *could* potentially handle cases like this by making a tree of `skia.Surface` objects.
 But it turns out that that approach becomes quite complicated when you get into the details.^[We'll cover one of these details---overlap testing---later in the chapter.
 Another is that there may be multiple "child" pieces of content, only some of which may be animating.
 There are even more in a real browser.]

-Instead, think of the display list as a flat list of "leaf" *paint commands* like `DrawText`.^[The tree of visual effects is applied to some of those paint commands, but ignore that for now and focus on the paint commands.]
+Instead, think of the display list as a flat list of "leaf" *paint commands* (display list commands that don't have any `cmds`) like `DrawText`.^[The tree of visual effects is applied to some of those paint commands, but ignore that for now and focus on the paint commands.]
 Each paint command can be (individually) drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
 Thus the tuple (paint command, ancestor effects) suffices to describe that paint command in isolation.

-We'll call this tuple a *paint chunk*.
+This tuple is called a *paint chunk*.
 Here is how to generate all the paint chunks from a display list:

 ``` {.python}